ing-bank/lion/README.md

   Note.
 The reason for this error is caused by the fact that `addIconResolver` is set in two different files: `docs/components/icon/index.md` and `docs/components/icon/use-cases.md` and then those are concatenated.
 TODO we need to change the code so that pages there are no conflicts.
 At the same time we want the code to be complete and serve as a good example for users.
 That is we might want to keep `addIconResolver` in both examples and think of a solution that will keep the code as is, but allows multiple instances of lion on the same page?

-- Check how `docs/guides/how-to` works.
-There are multiple pages which we do not concatenate.
-And all those create the only one common `__mdjs-stories.js` which they override.
-That is a bug

 ## How to install

 ```bash